-*The gift of new family: a new husband and extended family for my niece and a new wife, two children and extended family for Mrs. Manor’s nephew.
+*The gift of new family: a new husband and extended family for my niece, with a new great niece/nephew(?) on the way, and a new wife, two children and extended family for Mrs. Manor’s nephew.

-*The lives I’ve been in the right place at the right time to save.
+*The lives God has put me in the right place at the right time to save.